Apatou (captain): Biography

+Apatou and Crevaux photographed in Brazil by Filipe Fidanza.

 Apatou was born in about 1833 in L'Enfant Perdu on the Lawa River.
 He was of a Surinamese origins of Aluku people.
 In 1877, the French explorer Jules Crevaux embarked on an expedition of the Maroni River.
 During his journey, he met Apatou who joined him as one of his guides.
 Apatou accompanied Crevaux to the end of the river until they arrived at a village of Roucouyennes at the foot of the Tumuk Humak Mountains.

 Crevaux returned to French Guiana in 1878 for a second expedition during which he wanted to explore the Oyapock River, Apatou agreed to join him on the condition that Crevaux would take him to France after the journey.
 Apatou, Crevaux, and a former pirate named Santa-Cruz, descended the Oyapock, crossed the Tumuk Humak Mountains and followed the Amazon River to the territory of the Ouitotos in Colombia.
 After the expedition, Apatou traveled to Paris.
 While in Paris, he was awarded a gold medal by the Société de Géographie.

 He returned to his village as a celebrity for not only having explored the Amazon, but also having visited France.
 He became the main negotiator with the French.
 In 1881, he arranged that five children could go to school in Saint-Laurent-du-Maroni.
 His close contacts with the colonial government, were a source of jealousy and rivalry within the tribe, therefore Apatou founded the village Moutendé on the Maroni River in 1882 which quickly prospered.
 In 1883, Apatou accompanied Henri Coudreau on his exploration of French Guiana.
 On 7 September 1885, Jules Brunetti opened a Catholic mission in the village.
 In 1887, Apatou was officially appointed Captain (village chief) under Granman Anato.
 He was recognized and received a salary from the French colonial government.